MicrosoftDocs/Viva/Viva/engage/campaigns.md

 The campaign landing page is visible to any Viva Engage licensed user who selects a post or comment that has the verified campaign hashtag.

-## Update the campaign image
+## Update the campaign cover photo

-Corporate communicators can update the cover photo with a PNG or JPG image, 20 MBs or smaller.
-Dimensions for the campaign cover image are 984 pixels by 160 pixels.
+Corporate communicators can update the cover photo with a PNG or JPG image, 20 MB or smaller.
+Dimensions for this image are 984 pixels by 160 pixels.

 - On the campaign homepage, select the options (...) menu under the existing image, and select **Upload cover photo**.